openlawlibrary/pygls/docs/source/pages/advanced_usage.rst

 ^^^

 TCP connections are usually used while developing the language server.
-This way server can be started in *debug* mode separately and wait for client connection.
+This way server can be started in *debug* mode separately and wait for the client connection.

 .. note:: Server should be started **before** the client.